GENIUS-MAWII: For Robust Mendelian Randomization with Many Weak Invalid Instruments: Estimation and inference with many invalid IVs

 We focus on the continuous updating estimator (CUE) -- a member of the GEL family -- in this article, because its objective function has an explicit form and its empirical performance is similar to the other estimators in the GEL family \citep{Newey:2004aa}.
-We propose the following GENIUS estimator that leverages MAny Weak Invalid IVs (GENIUS-MAWII), which is obtained using the influence function $ g^{IF} (\O; \bbeta, \bfeta) $ defined in \eqref{eq: IF} with a plug-in nuisance parameter estimator $ \hat{\bfeta} $,
+We propose the following GENIUS estimator that leverages MAny Weak Invalid IVs (GENIUS-MAWII), which is obtained using the influence function $ g^{IF} (\O; \bbeta, \bfeta) $ defined in \eqref{eq: IF} with a plug-in nuisance parameter estimator $ \hat{\bfeta} $ (defined above),

-where $B$ is a compact set of parameter values.
+where $B$ is a compact set of parameter values, {chosen to confidently encompass the true value $\beta_0$}.
 Note that the form of the CUE is similar to the familiar two-step GMM estimator, except that the objective function is simultaneously minimized over $ \bbeta $ in the optimal weighting matrix $ \hat{\Omega} (\bbeta, \hat \bfeta) $.
 This is key in eliminating the many weak moment bias of two-step GMM estimator \citep{Newey:2009aa}.

-For estimation purposes, we will assume linear SNP \citep{Sun2021}, exposure, and outcome models. \begin{assum} (nuisance parameters) Suppose that $ \bmZ, \bmX $ are bounded, $ \bmX\in \mathbb{R}^{d_x} $ with $ d_x<\infty $,

-where $ \omega_0 $ and $ \theta_0 $ are unspecified functions, and the first component of $ \bmX $ is 1 representing the intercept term. \end{assum}